BeefreeSDK/beefree-sdk-assets-templates/README.md

 2. Copy and paste the `*.config.js` file into your [bee configuration](https://docs.beefree.io/testing-and-integrating-popup-builder/#integrating-the-popup-builder).

+3. Load the templates on BEE

+## v3 Page Templates

+1. Publish the `*.json` template file on a public URL.
+*Note: All image assets are automatically included via a Content Delivery Network, but you can save them and replace the URLs.*

-4. Load the templates on BEE
+2. Load the templates on BEE